Neuromuscular disorders

 Difficulty with movement

-Many conditions also affect balance, coordination, or fine motor skills.
-You may notice becoming clumsier, falling over more often, feeling unsteady on your feet, or having trouble with tasks that need precise movements, such as buttoning a shirt or using cutlery.
+Many conditions affect balance, coordination or fine motor skills.
+You may feel less steady, fall more often, feel unsteady or have difficulty with activities requiring precision, such as buttoning clothes or using cutlery.

-If you or someone you love is experiencing any of these symptoms, it’s important to see a neurologist.
-An early assessment by a specialist can help identify whether a neuromuscular condition is present and make sure the right support and treatment is started as soon as possible.
+If you or someone you care for is experiencing these symptoms, it is important to see a neurologist.
+Early evaluation by a specialist can assist in diagnosis and ensure that appropriate support and treatment begin as soon as possible.

 Diagnosis of neuromuscular disorders

-Speaking to a neurologist is a vital first step in understanding what’s happening and finding the right support.
-Because several conditions share symptoms and affect people in different ways, diagnosis is a careful and detailed process.
+Contacting a neurologist is the first crucial step to understand what is happening and to find the appropriate support.
+Since many conditions share similar symptoms and affect people differently, diagnosis requires a careful and detailed process.

-Our specialist neurologists use a range of the latest tools, techniques and technologies to help create a clear picture of your health and bring clarity to your situation.
+Our neurologists use the latest tools, techniques and technologies to form a clear picture of your health.

-Depending on your symptoms and condition you may have:
+Depending on your symptoms and condition, the evaluation may include:

-• A physical exam to assess your physical ability, such as muscle strength and tone, reflexes, sensation, coordination and balance
+• Clinical examination to assess muscle strength, tone, reflexes, coordination and balance

-• Neurodiagnostic tests, such as an electromyography scan and nerve conduction study, to assess muscle activity and nerve function
+• Neurodiagnostic tests such as electromyography and nerve conduction studies

 Treating neuromuscular conditions